Football Papers: All The Latest Football News And Transfer Gossips This Evening

 THE SENTINEL

-Port Vale’s League Two rivals Lincoln City have joined the race to sign Ben Whitfield from Bournemouth, according to reports.
+Port Vale have made a transfer bid to Bournemouth to try to sign Ben Whitfield, according to reports.

-Charlie Adam insists Mark Hughes is the man to steer Stoke City away from relegation – with help from a couple of January signings.

 LANCASHIRE TELEGRAPH